-Mike has been with the Great Plains ADA Center since 2001 where he serves as Missouri Coordinator.
-In 2010, Mike developed the ADA Coordinators Training Certification Program (ACTCP) in conjunction with the University of Missouri College of Human and Environmental Sciences.
-He coordinates all ACTCP activities.
+Mike has been with the Great Plains ADA Center since 2001 where he serves as Training Coordinator.
+In 2010, Mike developed the ADA Coordinators Training Certification Program (ACTCP) in conjunction with the University of Missouri College of Human Environmental Sciences and manages all ACTCP activities.
 Mike has extensive experience in conducting access surveys, training on all areas of the ADA as well as providing technical assistance and consultation to individuals, businesses and communities.

 Martha has been with the Great Plains ADA Center since 2008.
 She manages all fiscal aspects of the project, including budget development, financial transactions, procurement, PCI compliance, and HR activities.
 She assists in the planning and implementation of the National ADA Symposium and conferences, and works closely with the Executive Director in the annual grant renewal process, preparation of project reports.
 Martha is the liaison for University of Missouri departments, with whom she works closely to ensure compliance with University policies and procedures.

-Espoir joined the Great Plains ADA Center in 2015.
 Espoir provides technical assistance and manages administration of ACTCP membership.
 He assists in developing and implementing ADA Coordinator Training Conferences and other regional trainings.
 Espoir received his Bachelor's degree in political science from the University of Missouri, Columbia.